Astronomy: Pre-historic

-The Nebra sky disc (c.
-1800–1600 BCE), found near a possibly astronomical complex, most likely depicting the Sun or full Moon, the Moon as a crescent, the Pleiades and the summer and winter solstices as strips of gold on the side of the disc, with the top representing the horizon and north.
+Megaliths from Nabta Playa, constructed by Neolithic populations, located in Aswan, Upper Egypt.

+The Nebra sky disc found on Mittenberg hill in Germany and dated to c.
+1800–1600 BCE.

 The initial development of astronomy was driven by practical needs like agricultural calendars.
 Before recorded history archeological sites such as Stonehenge provide evidence of ancient interest in astronomical observations.

-Evidence also comes from artefacts such as the Nebra sky disc which serves as an astronomical calendar, defining a year as twelve lunar months, 354 days, with intercalary months to make up the solar year.
-The disc is inlaid with symbols interpreted as a sun, moon, and stars including a cluster of seven stars.
+Evidence also comes from artefacts such as the Nebra sky disc inlaid with symbols interpreted as a sun, moon, and stars including a cluster of seven stars.
+Megalithic structures located in Nabta Playa, Upper Egypt featured astronomical calendar arrangements in alignment with the heliacal rising of Sirius and supported calibration the yearly calendar for the annual Nile flood.

 Classical

-A Babylonian planisphere (7th century BCE).
-Babylonian astronomy was an early astronomical instrument.
+A Babylonian planisphere (7th century BCE) was an early astronomical instrument.
 Its use of sexagesimals (e.g. 12, 24, 60, 360) is still being used today through having been broadly adopted for timekeeping and astrometry.

-Civilizations such as Egypt, Mesopotamia, Greece, India, China together – with cross-cultural influences – created astronomical observatories and developed ideas on the nature of the Universe, along with calendars and astronomical instruments.
+Civilizations such as Egypt, Mesopotamia, Greece, India, China independently but with cross-cultural influences created astronomical observatories and developed ideas on the nature of the Universe, along with calendars and astronomical instruments.
 A key early development was the beginning of mathematical and scientific astronomy among the Babylonians, laying the foundations for astronomical traditions in other civilizations.
 The Babylonians discovered that lunar eclipses recurred in the saros cycle of 223 synodic months.

 Following the Babylonians, significant advances were made in ancient Greece and the Hellenistic world.
 Greek astronomy sought a rational, physical explanation for celestial phenomena.
+In the 4th century BC, Heracleides Ponticus was the first to proposed that the Earth rotates on its own axis.
 In the 3rd century BC, Aristarchus of Samos estimated the size and distance of the Moon and Sun, and he proposed a model of the Solar System where the Earth and planets rotated around the Sun, now called the heliocentric model.
 In the 2nd century BC, Hipparchus calculated the size and distance of the Moon and invented the earliest known astronomical devices such as the astrolabe.
 He also observed the small drift in the positions of the equinoxes and solstices with respect to the fixed stars that we now know is caused by precession.
 Hipparchus also created a catalog of 1020 stars, and most of the constellations of the northern hemisphere derive from Greek astronomy.
 The Antikythera mechanism (c.
 150–80 BC) was an early analog computer designed to calculate the location of the Sun, Moon, and planets for a given date.
 Technological artifacts of similar complexity did not reappear until the 14th century, when mechanical astronomical clocks appeared in Europe.